SkySlicer500/TextGame/README.md

 # Text Game
-A game based in text
+An rpg game told only through text